abdelrahmanmou/AssisAi/README.md

 </p>

-> A Simple SwiftUi App using the OpenAi Api to communicate with ChatGPT to start using it, just insert your Api Key in the openAiKey var in ContentView.swift
+> A Simple SwiftUi App using the OpenAi Api to communicate with ChatGPT to start using it, just insert your Api Key in the openAiKey var in Constants.swift